 The hospital should give you clear instructions about when to stop eating and drinking.
 These instructions are important.
 If there is food or liquid in your stomach during your anaesthetic, it could come up into your throat and lungs and endanger your life.
-Some hospitals will allow you to 'sip til send' if appropriate.
-This means that you will be allowed to drink small amounts of clear liquids right until the time of your surgery to help you stay hydrated.
-You can read more about 'sip til send' on the Centre for Perioperative Care website (https://bit.ly/CPOC-STS).
+However, you will be allowed to sip clear liquids up to two hours before the surgery.